The average pay for a Loan Underwriter, Mortgage is $26.31 per hour.

 Pay Difference by Location

-With a pay rate for Mortgage Loan Underwriters that is 22 percent greater than the national average, Charlotte offers a comfortable salary for those in this profession.
-Mortgage Loan Underwriters can also look forward to large paychecks in cities like Minneapolis (+20 percent), Phoenix (+15 percent), Dallas (+11 percent), and Atlanta (+9 percent).
-Falling short of the national average by 15 percent, the area with the worst salaries is Fort Worth.
-Employers pay around 6 percent less in Denver and 3 percent less in Columbus, below-median salaries for those in this field.
+With a pay rate for Mortgage Loan Underwriters that is 20 percent greater than the national average, Charlotte offers a comfortable salary for those in this profession.
+Mortgage Loan Underwriters can also look forward to large paychecks in cities like Phoenix (+17 percent), Minneapolis (+11 percent), San Antonio (+8 percent), and San Francisco (+7 percent).
+The smallest paychecks in the market, 17 percent south of the national average, can be found in Fort Worth.
+Employers pay around 15 percent less in Richmond and 10 percent less in Denver, below-median salaries for those in this field.

 Related Job Salaries